 Glycerin, a byproduct from biodiesel production, has also been brought in by a local business that makes the fuel for its trucks.
-"We're just looking at what sorts of high-strength waste we can identify and try out in the digesters," Henderson says.
+"We're just looking at what sorts of high-strength waste we can iden - tify and try out in the digesters," Henderson says.

 His advice for others is to go slowly.
 "It makes sense to start small and work with places with large concentrations of people where it can be done easily," he says.
 It also requires a level of oversight.
-A few knives and forks mixed with the food and grease trap waste have not been good for the digesters' pumps.